 - Association of clinical and radiographic features with perinephric "sticky" fat.
 Bylund, J.R.;Qiong, H.;Crispen, P.L.;Venkatesh, R.;Strup, S.E.
 Journal of endourology 27, 3 (2013): 370-3.

-Dr. Strup is an excellent physician and communicator.Are you happy with the care you received from this provider?
+*Dr. Strup has been treating me be 11 yrs.
+Nov.
+2019 for bladder cancer.
+Neo-bladder.
+Yearly check ups all normal.
+Alive and well.Are you happy with the care you received from this provider?

 Please let us know by filling out a patient satisfaction survey when you get one.
 You can also leave an online review by clicking the button below.